usnistgov/800-63-3/sp800-63a/sec4_ial.md

 ### 4.3.
 Identity Assurance Level 1

-A CSP that supports only IAL1 SHALL NOT proof applicants.
-Applicants MAY self-assert zero or more attributes to the CSP.
-An IAL2 or IAL3 CSP SHOULD support RPs that only require IAL1 only if the user consents.
+1. A CSP that supports only IAL1 CSP SHALL NOT validate and verify attributes.
+2. The CSP MAY request zero or more self-asserted attributes from the applicant to support their service offering.
+3. An IAL2 or IAL3 CSP SHOULD support RPs that only require IAL1 only, if the user consents.

 ### 4.4.
 Identity Assurance Level 2